Opera Parallèle Advisory Council

 Lawrence Siegel, JD

-Lawrence Siegel is an attorney whose professional experience has focused on representing individual students with disabilities; representing and consulting regional, state, and national organizations regarding national and state law, policy and reform of special education; special attention has been devoted to students with hearing loss.
-He is the recipient of many awards recognizing his advocacy work, including being named a Fulbright Scholar Specialist, 2011-2016.
-In this capacity, he will travel to a country of choice to work on special education law and policy.
-He is an adjunct professor at Hastings College of the Law.
+Lawrence Siegel is an attorney whose professional experience has focused on representing individual students with disabilities; representing and consulting regional, state, and national organizations regarding national and state law, policy, and reform of special education; special attention has been devoted to students with hearing loss.
+He is the author of numerous books, including The Human Right to Language, was a Fulbright Scholar Specialist in Sweden, advised Gifu University in Japan on special education law and received an honorary chair @ Gallaudet University in Washington, D.C.
+He has been an adjunct professor at Hastings College of the Law, has testified before state and congressional committees and served 8 years on the California Special Education Advisory Commission.
 Along with his wife Gail, Mr. Siegel co-founded ForWords, a nonprofit organization committed to providing enriched literacy opportunities for impoverished youth in the San Rafael, California area.